nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `set y/2 s/1` - set the current semester Year 2, Sem 1
 * `set y/3 s/3` - set the current semester Year 3, Special Term 1

+### See modules taken in a specific semester : `view`

+See all the modules the user have taken in a specific semester.

+Format: `view y/YEAR s/SEM`
+* **YEAR** and **SEM** should follow the specified format as mentioned in `set` command previously.

+Examples:
+* `view y/2 s/1` - see all the modules the user have taken in year 2 semester 1.
+* `view y/2 s/3` - see all the modules taken in year 2 special Term 1.

 --------------------------------------------------------------------------------------------------------------------